Skip to main content

 08:00 – 08:15 – Registration

 08:10 – Students must go directly to the Reception office to be registered.
+Students will only be marked as late if they arrive after 080:15.

 Please note that for safeguarding purposes, parents are not allowed to come into school.
 Students can be dropped off at the gates and walk to their classrooms.